Table of Contents

 You can also contact the Supplier Relationship Management Team or view the Procurement and Savings Calendar.
 This calendar will give an overview of contract launch activity, framework renewals and mini competitions all in one place.

 Alternatively, you can sign up to our Healthcare Tenders portal.
 Here, you can find all NHS tendering opportunities and more in one place.
-An on-hand Account Manager can give you advice on the right opportunities for your business.
-They can also answer any question you may have about how to supply to the NHS tender portals.

 We source healthcare tenders for the following sub-sectors: